 TPX™ is also used for food-related applications such as food wraps, food preservation packs, baking cartons and microwave oven tableware.

-TPX™ has a high melting point in the range from 220℃ to 240℃ and a high Vicat softening temperature.
-It can therefore be used for high temperature applications.
-However, as the heat distortion temperature of TPX™ is almost same as that of polypropylene, its application in a high-stress environment needs to be carefully considered.
+TPX™ has a high melting point in the range from 220°C to 240°C and a high vicat softening temperature.
+Hence, it can be used for high temperature application.
+However, as heat distortion temperature of TPX™ is almost same as that of polypropylene, the application under high-stress environment needs to be carefully considered.

-The surface tension of TPX™ (24mN/m) is very low, and this value is the second lowest compared to fluorine polymers.
-TPX™ therefore has excellent releasability against various materials.
-TPX™ is used as a release material in the hardening process of thermosetting resins (urethane, epoxy etc.).
-Furthermore, since TPX™ shows incompatibility with thermoplastic resins (PET, PP etc.), it is used to create a porous structure in PET or PP membranes.
+The surface tension of TPX™ (24mN/m) is very low and this value is the secondary lowest as compared to fluorine polymers.
+Hereby, TPX™ shows excellent releasability against various materials in hardening process of thermosetting resins (urethane, epoxy etc.) Furthermore, since TPX™ shows incompatibility against thermoplastic resins (PET, PP etc.) it is used to create a porous structure in PET or membranes.

-Although TPX™ is a crystalline polymer, it exhibits excellent transparency (Haze: < 5 % ) and light transmittance.
-In particular, TPX™ is used for optical analysis cells because of its higher UV transmittance as compared to glass and other transparent polymers.
+Although TPX™ is a crystalline polymer, it exhibits excellent transparency (Haze:<5%) and light transmittance.
+Especially TPX™ is used for optical analysis cells because of the higher UV transmittance as compared to glass and other transparent polymers.